cz0479y/next16-commerce/STEPS.md

 - Team reported issues with architecture and excessive prop drilling, making it hard to maintain and refactor features.
 Let's check out the home page.
 Maybe we tried to be smart and share this to make the page faster.
 - I'm noticing some issues.
 Fetching auth state top level, passing down to multiple components, conditional rendering.
 This is a common problem, making our components less reusable and composable.
 - We don't need to fetch top level with server components.
 We can fetch inside components,and then utilize react cache() to avoid duplicate calls.
 Refactor to fetch inside components, improve structure.
 If using fetch it's auto deduped.
+- Lot's of login deps.
+Extract this to components handling their own responsibilities.
 - Let's see another example, this all products page.
 Here, tried to be smart to avoid duplicate calls.
 But now, CategoryFilters are tied to this page, and the loading state responsibility is on the page.
 - Big skeleton code, reusable skeletons but still, no content shown.
 CategoryFilters has a redundant dependency.
 - Call getCategories inside the CategoryFilters component, add react cache() deduping, not a problem.